 Understanding what employers are looking for can help you tailor your application and interviews to stand out.

-85 million jobs may disappear by 2025, but those who stay ahead of the curve will be ready for the 97 million new roles on the horizon.
+85 million jobs disappear by 2025.
+Those who stay ahead of the curve will be ready for the 97 million new roles on the horizon.

-Whether you’re just starting or advancing in your career, these qualities will help you succeed and thrive in any work environment.
+Whether you’re just starting your career or advancing in it.
+These qualities will help you succeed and thrive in any work environment.